-'''

-boxes( Lc )

-'''
+boxes(Lc)

-It has a copule of fancy arguments, try:
+It has a couple of fancy arguments, try:

-'''

-boxes( Lc, boxpos=TRUE, scale.R=100, show.BE=TRUE, hm=1.5, wm=1.5)
+boxes(Lc, boxpos=TRUE, scale.R=100, show.BE=TRUE, hm=1.5, wm=1.5)

-'''

-You may even be tempted to read the help page ...
+You may even be tempted to read the help page for boxes.Lexis ...

 9. Plot a Lexis diagram where different coloring is used for different segments of the follow-up.
-The plot.Lexis function draws a line for each record in the dataset, so you can index the coloring by lex.
-Cst and lex.
-Xst as appropriate - indexing by a factor corresponds to indexing by the index number of the factor levels, so you must be know which order the factor levels are in:
+The plot.Lexis function draws a line for each record in the dataset, so you can index the coloring by lex.Cst and lex.Xst as appropriate - indexing by a factor corresponds to indexing by the index number of the factor levels, so you must be know which order the factor levels are in: